shayne-snap/WayLog/README.md

 [![VS Code Marketplace](https://img.shields.io/visual-studio-marketplace/v/waylog.waylog)](https://marketplace.visualstudio.com/items?itemName=waylog.waylog)
 [![License](https://img.shields.io/github/license/shayne-snap/WayLog)](https://github.com/shayne-snap/WayLog/blob/main/LICENSE)

-WayLog is a **local-first extension** that turns your fleeting AI conversations into a permanent, git-friendly knowledge base.
+WayLog is a **free, open-source, local-first extension** that turns your fleeting AI conversations into a permanent, git-friendly knowledge base.

 Stop losing valuable context when you switch IDEs or close a window.
 WayLog unifies your knowledge base from multiple coding assistants—Cursor, Copilot, Lingma, and more—in one secure place. **Never lose AI chat history.**

+🌟 **[Open Source on GitHub](https://github.com/shayne-snap/WayLog)** - Community-driven development, transparent and trustworthy.

 > ❗️ **Important Note**: All chat history is saved locally in the `.waylog` folder within your workspace.
 >
 ## ✨ Key Features

+- **🌟 Open Source**: Fully transparent, MIT-licensed, and community-driven.
+[Contribute on GitHub](https://github.com/shayne-snap/WayLog)!
 - **Local-First Architecture**: WayLog runs locally, directly accessing the SQLite databases and JSON logs on your disk.
 Your data is processed on your devices.
 - **Background Auto-Save**: Keep your history up-to-date without manual intervention.
 - **Unified History Aggregation**: Automatically discovers and reads chat history from supported AI extensions installed on your devices.